 Independent of the technique used for depyrogenation, static or dynamic, it is important to record simultaneous temperature data from a relevant number of points.
 Creating and documenting sensor positions is an important part of the documentation for the process control.
 Using the Unit tool within the ValSuite™ software with the option of multiple pictures makes it possible to have a documented map of sensor placement that will facilitate repeatable and comparable studies.

-Once the position of the sensors in the vessel have been documented, it is necessary to observe sensor placement inside the product.
+Once the position of the sensors in the chamber or tunnel have been documented, it is necessary to observe sensor placement inside the product.
 Using semi-flex metal sensors makes it possible to accurately position the sensing element in the cold spot.
 It is important to take into account the kind of heat convection used in the vessel and the shape of the product for the correct assessment of the cold spot.
 ValSuite™ software facilitates the documentation of sensor placement in the cold spot by allowing users to include descriptive pictures per every channel used.

 When all data is collected, the homogeneity, stability and heat generation of the vessel is observed in order to create a good assessment of the heat distribution during all the phases of the process.
 ValSuite™ provides tools to analyze the performance of the vessel in all phases of the process.
 The use of time-markers helps generate graphical and analytical reference points in the data collected.
 Statistics such as min., max., delta and Lethality FH (Tref =160°C, Z =20°C) are also available in the software.
 ValSuite™ integrates all calculations into self-generated reports without the need to export data into other software.
 Reports can also include logger placement inside the vessel and descriptive pictures of sensor positioning.
 Generating ValSuite™ reports provides the highest data security for the results due to the software being compliant with FDA 21 CFR Part 11.